 As a general rule, although lender guidelines permit a lower down payment, you must typically put down at least 33% of the purchase price for the property to be cash flow break-even or profitable.
 Be sure to understand a lender’s down payment requirement upfront before you apply for a non-owner occupied mortgage.

-In other cases, a lender may use the rental income figures provided in the borrower’s tax returns.
 This approach is more common when you are refinancing an investment property because your tax returns provide a record of historical rental income.
-Lenders typically review the Schedule E from your tax returns for the prior two years to verify existing rental income.
-If the property’s rental income has increased since your most recent tax return, you may not get credit for the higher rent amount.
+Please note that if the property’s rental income has increased since your most recent tax return, you may not get full credit for the higher rent amount.

 It is important to highlight that if you are buying your first investment property and you have less than two years of landlord or property management experience, lenders may not give you any credit for projected rental income, depending on the type of property and number of units.
 In this scenario, you are required to qualify for the mortgage based on your personal income and debt expenses and other factors.
 This is why it is usually significantly more challenging to qualify for the mortgage on your first rental property.

-To summarize, it is important to understand how lenders determine rental income as the figure they use to qualify you for a mortgage may be lower than the actual or potential rent generated by the property.
+To summarize, it is important to understand how lenders determine rental income as the figure they use for your mortgage application may be lower than the actual or potential rent generated by the property.

 When you apply for a mortgage on an investment property you must personally qualify for the loan.
 That means that the lender evaluates your credit score as well as your personal income and debt.
 If the property you are seeking to buy is not profitable after subtracting cost items such as property tax, homeowners insurance and homeowners association (HOA) fees from rental income, the loss from the property is considered personal monthly debt for the borrower.
 You must generate sufficient personal income from other sources to qualify for the mortgage according to the lender’s debt-to-income ratio requirement, after factoring in the monthly loss from the property.